ftravers/datomic-tutorial/README.md

     [?e :user/age ?age]
     [(>= ?age 21)]

-The first thing to note about this query is that it contains two clauses.
-Where clauses are implicitly AND-ed together.
-So both criteria need to be true.
+The first thing to note about this :where query is that it contains two clauses.
+Where clauses are implicitly **AND**-ed together.
+So both criteria need to be true for a given entity to be included in the results.

 Lets breakdown the first part of the query:

     [?e :user/age ?age]

-Remember where clauses are in the format: [entity field-name field-value].
-As an aside, documentation about datomic refers to this
-as: [entity attribute value].
+Remember where clauses are in the format: [entity field-name field-value] or in datomic nomeclature [entity attribute value].

-So this where clause reads like: "Find all entities that have the field (attribute) `:user/age`, and stick the entity into the variable `?e` and stick the value of the attribute, the actual users age, into the variable `?age`.
+The `[?e :user/age ?age]` where clause reads like: "Find all entities that have the field (attribute) `:user/age`, and stick the entity into the variable `?e` and stick the value of the attribute `:user/age`, into the variable `?age`.

 So for each entity that meets this criteria will have the entity stored in the `?e` variable, and the age in the `?age` variable.
 Now